Nomad-Media/samples-js/media-manager/Readme.md

 ## Delete Series

-To delete a series, select the series you want to delete.
-Then click the `Delete` button.
+To delete series(es), select the checkbox for the series you want to delete.
+Then click the `Delete` button below the table.

 ![](images/delete-series.png)